bjornbytes/tick/README.md

 Sets the tick rate of the fixed timestep model (in seconds per tick), which limits the number of calls to `love.update`.
 As a consequence, the `dt` argument passed to `love.update` will always be `lovestep.tickrate`.
 The default is 33 ticks per second.

+- `lovestep.timescale = 1`

+Multiplies all time values by this factor.
+For example, setting `timescale` to `0.5` could be used for a bullet time effect.

 - `lovestep.sleep = .001`

 The number of milliseconds to sleep at the end of a frame.
 The default of .001 is recommended so you're nice to the player's CPU.